Indigo® Platinum Mastercard®

 Choose from six card designs to add your own personal flair.

 How this card compares

 The Capital One QuicksilverOne Cash Rewards Credit Card is a decent choice for a consumer trying to rebuild (or build for the first time) their credit and earn rewards at the same time.
 A word of caution here, though.
 This card is not right for you if you plan to carry a balance.
 The interest you accrue will cancel out any rewards you earn.
 That, and the APR is fairly unforgiving.

-The Total VISA Unsecured Credit Card is another card that tacks on the processing fees, servicing fees and sticks it to you with a high APR of 29.99%.
+The Total VISA Unsecured Credit Card is another card that tacks on the processing fees, servicing fees and has a high APR (see terms).
 Notably, there’s no foreign transaction fees with this card, so this may make it a better choice for some.

 We also like that you can quickly graduate to an unsecured Discover card with just eight months of good payment behavior.